awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteEventSourceMapping.md

 HTTP Status Code: 400

  **ResourceNotFoundException**
-The resource \(for example, a Lambda function or access policy statement\) specified in the request does not exist\.
+The resource specified in the request does not exist\.
 HTTP Status Code: 404

  **ServiceException**